Volunteer Links

 All new 4-H volunteers must complete the approval process before beginning their volunteer service.
 4-H volunteers include club advisors, Junior Fair superintendents and others who might have “care, custody or control” of 4-H members.

-Huron County 4-H will accept new volunteers from November 1, 2023 – April 1, 2024.
-New volunteers must have everything completed by April 1.
-After April 1, 2024 the perspective volunteer will have to wait until November 1, 2024, to apply and go through the process.
+Huron County 4-H will accept new volunteers from November 1, 2025 – January 15, 2026.
+New volunteers must have everything completed by January 15, 2026.
+January 15, 2026 the perspective volunteer will have to wait until November 1, 2026, to apply and go through the process.
 This process includes

 To start the new volunteer process please fill out a new volunteer application: